 The latest studies of Zika done on mice indicates that the impact of the Zika infection in other adults could be far more serious than previously thought, as the virus seems to attack immature cells in the adult brain – the same cells that are vital to learning and memory.
 This could result in behaviour similar to symptoms of Alzheimer’s.

 Pregnant women or women who are planning to get pregnant are advised not to travel to the affected areas.
 In Singapore, cover up with light-coloured long-sleeve clothing and keep windows and doors closed to prevent mosquitoes from coming in.
 As there is no cure available as of yet, use insect repellent.
 Natural mosquito repellents are not as effective as those with DEET, but DEET potentially has side effects on pregnancy.
 As such, pregnant women should use repellent with low concentrations of 20 to 30% of DEET, and spray the repellent on clothes instead of bare skin.
 Don’t forget to follow the instructions and reapply the repellent every few hours.
+(Here's a great article that teaches parents how to protect your child from Zika)

 Also, as the mosquitoes breed in still water, people should take care not to leave stagnant water in pails and bottles and to empty them out.
 The management of mosquito populations such as eliminating possible breeding sites is also another way of controlling the spread of the virus.